Knesset Eliyahoo Synagogue: History

 In 1832, David Sassoon immigrated to Bombay and established himself as a magistrate of the cotton industry.
 He built the Magen David Synagogue in Byculla.
 Mumbai in 1864; this was in addition to the older Magen Hasidim synagogue.
 His son, Albert Sassoon, transformed the weaving industry in Bombay.
-To cater to the increasing need of the Baghdadi Jews, Knesset Eliyahoo synagogue was constructed on a premium piece of land in the hub of Bombay's commercial area by Jacob Sassoon, grandson of David Sassoon, commemorating his father, Eliyahoo Sassoon.
+To cater to the increasing need of the Baghdadi Jews, Knesset Eliyahoo Synagogue was constructed on a premium piece of land in the hub of Bombay's commercial area by Jacob Sassoon, grandson of David Sassoon, commemorating his father, Eliyahoo Sassoon.
 It was established in 1884.

 More Jews came from Bukhara, Persia, and, following the Farhud pogrom in Iraq in 1941, many more immigrants shifted to Bombay.
-They all used to assemble in the Knesset Eliyahoo synagogue in large numbers during festival days and on Rosh Hashana and Yom Kippur.
+They all used to assemble in the Knesset Eliyahoo Synagogue in large numbers during festival days and on Rosh Hashana and Yom Kippur.
 On many such occasions, in view of the large crowd of devotees, overflow prayer services were held in the neighbouring Cawasjee Jehangir Public Hall.

 In 1985, President Giani Zail Singh visited the site to honour the centennial of the synagogue's construction.
 India Post issued a commemorative stamp in honour of the centennial.

 The first-ever terrorist attack on Jews in Mumbai occurred on 26 November 2008.
-Rabbi Gavriel Holtzberg, who had conducted Sabbath services on the previous day and also held religious discourses at the Knesset Eliyahoo, was killed, along with his wife and a few other Jews at the Nariman House, a community center operated by Chabad.
-This sowed fear among the Jewish community members residing in Mumbai, and also forged a closer bond between the city's Baghdadi and Bene Israel Jews.
+Rabbi Gavriel Holtzberg, who had conducted Sabbath services on the previous day and also held religious discourses at the Knesset Eliyahoo Synagogue, was killed, along with his wife and a few other Jews at the Nariman House, a community center operated by Chabad.
+Whilst there was no specific attack on the Knesset Eliyahoo Synagogue or its congregation, the terrorists' actions sowed fear among the Jewish community members residing in Mumbai, and also forged a closer bond between the city's Baghdadi and Bene Israel Jews.

 Architecture and fittings

-Designed by the British architectural firm Gostling & Morris of Bombay, the building's base is of stone masonry while the superstructure is of brick masonry.
-The external frontage of the synagogue is painted turquoise, and the synagogue is popularly known as the Blue Synagogue of Mumbai.
-The synagogue was not originally blue.
-The synagogue was returned to its original colour of white, with bright indigo boarders during a restoration process in 2018 - 19 carried out by conservation architect Abha Narain Lambah.
+Designed by Gostling & Morris of Bombay in the Neoclassical and Victorian style, the building's base is of stone masonry while the superstructure is of brick masonry.
+The external frontage of the synagogue, initially painted grey, is painted turquoise, and the synagogue is popularly known as the Blue Synagogue of Mumbai.
+The synagogue was returned to its original colour of white, with bright indigo boarders during a restoration process in 2018–2019 carried out by conservation architect Abha Narain Lambah.

 The inner space contains ornamented pillars, and the sanctuary faces west towards Jerusalem.
 The bimah (reader's platform) is bordered on both sides by ornately carved marble, over which is placed a tall, stained-glass arch that reaches the ceiling.
 Women worshippers sit in an upstairs gallery.
 The synagogue contains a number of Torah scrolls, along with silver-cased sefarim (religious books) belonging to the Sassoon family.
 On the ground floor, there are meeting and school rooms, and a mikveh (immersion pool).
 The staircase, windows, timber balconies, ceiling, walls, and roof are in need of restoration.